Share this article with your friends

 How can the grant be used?

 - The successful applicant will be expected to make their own travel arrangements and to organise the itinerary.
-The tour may last for up to four weeks and must be taken within one year of the award being granted.
+The visit may last for up to four weeks and must be taken within one year of the grant being awarded.

 - The successful applicant will be expected to submit a report detailing their experiences when they return.